 |CEMS do not provide any insight as to the cause of an excess emission or the ability to facilitate process control or correction of the problem.

 CEMS cannot point the operator to the cause or solution of excess emissions.

-CMC Solutions certified 12 PEMS in the months of March 2006 through 2007.
-The Relative Accuracy for all PEMS was below 5.0%.
+CMC Solutions has certified many PEMS over the past 15 years.
+The relative accuracy for PEMS was under 5.0%.
 This includes the PEMS on gas turbines, natural gas, and BFG fired boilers, natural gas and fuel oil fired boilers, and an ethanol production source.
 Many CEMS typically find it difficult to achieve a low RA on a regular basis especially following several years of continuous operation and minimal maintenance.

 CMC Solutions guarantees PEMS certification for State, Local, and Federal EPA Part 60/75 regulations.
 The PEMS purchase has a return on the investment (ROI) of normally less that one year.
 References provided.